cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.9.2v0.1
 POP and IMAP access MAY be enabled on a per-user and per-application basis as needed.

 - _Rationale:_ Enabling POP and IMAP access indiscriminately could potentially expose sensitive agency or organization emails to unauthorized access through legacy applications or third-party mail clients, posing a security risk.
-By only allowing POP and IMAP access on a per-user and per-application basis as needed, this risk can be reduced, enhancing the safety and integrity of user data and systems.
+Allowing POP and IMAP access only on a per-user and per-application basis as needed can reduce this risk, enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping